open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 ### Instrument Naming

 **Status**: [Experimental](../../document-status.md)

+- **count** - an instrument that measures the count of concepts signified by the namespace should be called `entity.count`.
+For example, `system.process.count`.

 - **limit** - an instrument that measures the constant, known total amount of something should be called `entity.limit`.
 For example, `system.memory.limit`